Resume your British nationality

 - your passport, or certificate of naturalisation or registration for your current citizenship or nationality

-- an official letter or statement from the country you’re currently a citizen or national of saying that if you hadn’t given up your British citizenship you’d have lost or failed to get your current citizenship or nationality
+- an official letter or statement from the country you’re currently a citizen or national of saying that if you had not given up your British citizenship you’d have lost or failed to get your current citizenship or nationality

 If you gave up United Kingdom and Colonies citizenship you’ll also need to send:

-- the birth, naturalisation or registration certificate of the person you have the connection to the UK with, and evidence of your relationship to that person, eg a birth, marriage or civil partnership certificate
+- the birth, naturalisation or registration certificate of the person you have the connection to the UK with, and evidence of your relationship to that person, for example a birth, marriage or civil partnership certificate

 - evidence that you gave up citizenship because you believed you’d be deprived of your citizenship of a Commonwealth country unless you did so - this should be a separate letter explaining this plus any supporting documents